AxelPotato/Fuzzer-Bug/README.md

 ### Description
 This script is a fork of benaridans fuzzy script with some changed flags and added flexability.
-A network service fuzzer that also supports binary protocols.
+This is a network service fuzzer that also supports binary protocols.
 The fuzzer expects to get a sample of a typical payload in binary format, then it sends fuzzing requests to the specified host and port.
-The payload should come in hex stream format (same as wireshark exports).
+The payload should come in hex stream format like the one wireshark outputs (see example).

 ### Usage
 usage: Fuzzer-Bug.py